hermioneboll/iecacheiterator/README.md

-# iecacheiterator
-An iterator for IE caches .
+An STL-conforming iterator for the Internet Explorer cache.